SwedbankPay/developer.swedbankpay.com/_includes/payment-resource.md

 the `rel` and the request that will be sent in the HTTP body of the request for the given operation.

-{% include alert.html type="informative" icon="info" header="Note on `href`
-operations." body="All operations that contains a spesific payment instrument in the `href` value, should not be used by new users as they are deprecated.
-Because they are still in use by the existing users, they will not be removed from the response examples yet.
-New users should not use these operations." %}

 {% case api_resource %}

 {% when "creditaccount" %}